LoginRadius/docs/content/tutorial/angular/index.md

 >
 > Point return_url to a route in your Angular application to capture the access token and retrieve the user profile data.

-- From the Angular application, we will implement a new Login components to capture the access token and fetch user data accordingly.
+- From the Angular application, we will implement a new Login component to capture the access token and fetch user data accordingly.
 Start by using Angular CLI to generate a new `login` component.
-From the project root folder, run:
+From the project root folder, run the following command:

   `ng generate component login`

-- A new folder and default files will be generated for Login component.
+  > A new folder and default files will be generated for Login component.
 We can proceed to register the new component with the app.

-Navigate to `src\app\app.module.ts` and update the content as follows:
+- Navigate to `src\app\app.module.ts` and update the content as follows:

   ```JavaScript
   import { NgModule } from '@angular/core';